Coding for a Cause

 We were welcomed on the premisses with a gift bag and then got to know the other participants before the actual kick-off.
 This kind of event is held for students and job starters so I was obviously the oldest person there.
 Yet it was not awkward and we were all chatting away.
 There were so many really bright and smart folks there, it was a true pleasure to get to know them.

-The room buzzed with anticipation as we gathered for an introductory presentation that delved into the core mission of KfW Bank and the good work they do in Germany, Europa and across the globe.
+The room buzzed with anticipation as we gathered for an introductory presentation that explained the core mission of KfW Bank and the good work they do in Germany, Europa and across the globe.
 It was a chance for us to grasp the vital work this institution undertakes.
 The organizers and our dedicated IT mentors introduced themselves, igniting a sense of camaraderie among the hackathon participants.

 With the projects at the forefront of our minds, we embarked on a journey of collaboration as we selected our teammates.
 It was a pivotal moment when we formed these alliances, as we knew the success of our projects depended on the skills, creativity, and synergy within our teams.
 We ended up calling our Team "The Five Guys", just like the burger chain because... well, we were five guys.